 "The Phoenix Film Festival is first and foremost a filmmaker's festival.
 It is a privilege for us to screen your film and we do not take that for granted.
 Filmmakers return year after year, even if they don't have a film at the festival, and that's something were extremely proud of.
 If you submit to us, rest assured your film will be reviewed and be given sincere consideration." - Jason Carney, Executive Director

-The Phoenix Film Festival annually screens over 150 films, holds amazing parties and provides filmmaking seminars to capacity audiences of over 25,000.
-The Festival takes place all in one convenient location and is held on 7 screens at the state of the art Harkins Scottsdale/101.
+The Phoenix Film Festival annually holds 250 screenings, holds amazing parties and provides filmmaking seminars to capacity audiences of over 25,000.
+The Festival takes place all in one convenient location and is held on 7 screens at the state of the art gorgeous Harkins Scottsdale/101.
 All parties and workshops are held in the Party Pavilion just outside the theatre.
 Which means everything you need is right on site.

-The Festival will be held over eight days, including the United States best competition for feature-length premiere independent films, several film premieres and screenings outside of competition from major U.S. Studios and filmmakers in our Showcase Program, a Foreign Film Showcase of feature and short-length films, many Short Film Programs including College, Animated, Documentary and Arizona Filmmakers.
-This year we're proud to announce our Unified by Film program which will feature films from Latino American, African American and Native American directors.
+The Festival will be held including the United States best competition for feature-length premiere independent films, several film premieres and screenings outside of competition from major U.S. Studios and filmmakers in our Showcase Program, a Foreign Film Showcase of feature and short-length films, many Short Film Programs including College, Animated, Documentary and Arizona Filmmakers.
+We're also happy to host our Unified by Film program which will feature films from Latino American, African American and Native American directors.

-Don't just take it from us, here are just a few comments we received from our 2016 filmmakers......
+Don't just take it from us, here are just a few comments we received from our past filmmakers......

 "The Phoenix Film Festival is the ultimate cinema-going experience as far as I'm concerned.
 Taking place at one fantastic venue makes it possible for the most rabid film nuts to spend their entire week bouncing around to a well-curated slate of movies.
 There is so much love behind this festival and I will definitely be coming back, whether as a filmmaker or just a fan!"